 The Highway to Heaven...

 We're here to help you plan that perfect road trip down this beautiful stretch of highway.
-In addition to our guidebook, "Hana Highway Mile by Mile: The Road to Hana and Beyond" be sure to check out our article entitled, 'Can I make the drive to the 'Ohe'o Gulch and back in a single day?,' as it may also prove useful for many visitors planning to make the Highway a day trip only.
+Be sure to also check out our article entitled Can I Make the Drive to the Oheo Gulch and Back in a One Day? as it may also prove useful for many visitors planning to make the highway a day trip only.

-Road to Hana Q & A
+Hana Highway Q & A

 Q: Where is the drive located?